eameameam/ESwitcher-Maya/README.md

 ## Installation

 1. Place the `ESwitcher.py` file in the `scripts` folder of your Maya directory.
+2. Place the ESwitch folder in the `prefs/icons` folder of your Maya directory.
-2. Assign a hotkey in Maya's Hotkey Editor:
+3. Assign a hotkey in Maya's Hotkey Editor:

 ```python
 import ESwitcher
 ESwitcher.create_popup()